Alessandro1103/ImageGen-for-CrossView/README.md

 ```

 ## Dataset
 In my project, due to limited resources, I have reduced the CVUSA dataset.
-The original dataset can be found here: https://mvrl.cse.wustl.edu/datasets/cvusa/ with an appropriate request.
-Otherwise a reduced version can be found https://pro1944191.github.io/SemanticAlignNet/
+The original dataset can be found here: {https://mvrl.cse.wustl.edu/datasets/cvusa/}(Complete Dataset) with an appropriate request.
+Otherwise a reduced version can be found {https://pro1944191.github.io/SemanticAlignNet/}(Reduced Dataset)

 ## How to run
 The paper said that the GAN is pretrained, but here there is a code designed to replicate the training.
-So first of all we need to run the GAN, and there is the appropriate main in the XFork folder, ```Code/XFork.py```:
+So first of all we need to run the GAN, and there is the appropriate main in the XFork folder, ```Code/XFork/main.py```:
 Once the GAN is trained the next step would be to evaluate the results using the JointFeatureLearning algorithm.
 As above the main is in the appropriate folder, ```Code/JointFeatureLearning/main.py```.

 ## Installation